sah/java-tutorial/04-Java-Helper.md

 </dependency>
 ```

-In addition to the WebDriver.java class, the Maven archetype will create a class which demonstrates how to update a test to use the Java helper library.
-This class is located in the `src/test/java/com/yourcompany/WebDriverWithHelperTest.java` file:
+In addition to the WebDriver.java class, Maven creates a class that demonstrates how to update
+tests to use the Java helper library.
+You can find this class in the
+`src/test/java/com/yourcompany/WebDriverWithHelperTest.java` file:

 <!-- SAUCE:LOGIN -->
 ```java